axxeerick/Axxe_website/content/authors/admin/_index.md

 - Visitors
 ---

-Erick Axxe is a graduate affiliate in the Department of Sociology at The Ohio State University.
-His research interests include education and stratification, migration and culture, and demographic methods.
-He is currently working on the Family Migration and Early Life Outcomes project, an inter-institutional collaboration which investigates the impact migrating family members have on children's socialization, schooling, and transition to adulthood.
-The project involves longitudinal survey data from Mexico, Mozambique, and Nepal.
-He is also working on the Higher Education Inequality Project which investigates the experiences of first-generation college students through in-depth interviews conducted over students' entire academic careers.
+Erick Axxe is a graduate affiliate in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
+He is a graduate affiliate for the [Institute for Population Research](https://ipr.osu.edu/) and the [Translational Data Analytics Institute](https://tdai.osu.edu/).

+His projects include the [Family Migration and Early Life Outcomes](https://famelo.netlify.com/) project and the Higher Education Inequality Project, which investigates the experiences of college students through in-depth interviews conducted over students' entire academic careers.

+His research interests include mobility, stratification, education, race, gender, social constructionism, and methods.